gboeing/ppd534/assignments/final-project/readme.md

 ## Instructions

-Develop a spatial research question that interests you.
+Develop an urban research question that interests your team.

 Collect data from two or more different sources, including but not limited to: census bureau, local data portals, FTP servers, or directly from an organization.